-Another thing that you need to know is the definition of "harmful interference."
-The FCC definition of harmful interference is that which seriously degrades, obstructs, or repeatedly interrupts a radio communication service operating in accordance with the Radio Regulations (T1A04).
-Intentionally causing harmful interference is grounds for revocation of your license, and in the most extreme cases, imprisonment.
+One of the most important concepts in amateur radio is that of harmful interference.
+The FCC definition of harmful interference is that which seriously degrades, obstructs, or repeatedly interrupts a radio communication service operating in accordance with the Radio Regulations.
+(T1A04) At no time is willful interference to other amateur radio stations permitted.
+(T1A11)